wavefunction91/GauXC/README.md

 ## Density functionals

-If GauXC was used for the evaluation of exchange-correlation related quantities in your publication, you should also cite [Libxc](https://libxc.gitlab.io/) which provides the underlying implementation of the exchange-correlation functionals used in GauXC (via the ExchCXX library):
+If GauXC was used for the evaluation of exchange-correlation related quantities in your publication, we request that you also cite [Libxc](https://libxc.gitlab.io/) which provides the underlying implementation of the exchange-correlation functionals used in GauXC (via the ExchCXX library):